-This press release contains forward-looking statements, including, without limitation, statements related to: the eligibility for an expedited review of the MAA by the EMA; the timing for when the NDA will be considered officially filed; and the potential of cabozantinib as a treatment for patients with advanced RCC.
-Words such as "will," "potential" or other similar expressions identify forward-looking statements, but the absence of these words does not necessarily mean that a statement is not forward-looking.
+This press release contains forward-looking statements, including, without limitation, statements related to: acceptance of the latest METEOR results for presentation at a medical meeting later this year; the company's ability to obtain regulatory approvals of cabozantinib for advanced RCC on an expedited review schedule; and the overall potential of cabozantinib as a treatment for patients with advanced RCC.
+Words such as "intends," "will," "potential" or other similar expressions identify forward-looking statements, but the absence of these words does not necessarily mean that a statement is not forward-looking.
 In addition, any statements that refer to expectations, projections or other characterizations of future events or circumstances are forward-looking statements.
 These forward-looking statements are based upon Exelixis' current plans, assumptions, beliefs, expectations, estimates and projections.

 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: risks and uncertainties related to regulatory review and approval processes and Exelixis' compliance with applicable legal and regulatory requirements; the clinical, therapeutic and commercial potential of cabozantinib; Exelixis' ability to conduct clinical trials of cabozantinib sufficient to achieve a positive completion; Exelixis' ability to protect the company's intellectual property rights; market competition; changes in economic and business conditions, and other factors discussed under the caption "Risk Factors" in Exelixis' quarterly report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on November 10, 2015, and in Exelixis' other filings with the SEC.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: risks and uncertainties related to regulatory review and approval processes and Exelixis' compliance with applicable legal and regulatory requirements; the clinical, therapeutic and commercial potential of cabozantinib; Exelixis' ability to market and distribute cabozantinib successfully following any approvals obtained in additional indications beyond MTC; Exelixis' ability to protect the company's intellectual property rights; market competition; changes in economic and business conditions, and other factors discussed under the caption "Risk Factors" in Exelixis' quarterly report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on November 10, 2015, and in Exelixis' other filings with the SEC.
 The forward-looking statements made in this press release speak only as of the date of this press release.
-Exelixis expressly disclaims any duty, obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect
+Exelixis expressly disclaims any duty, obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in Exelixis' expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based.